emelmusica/Module-12-SQL-Challenge/README.md

 # Module-12-SQL-Challenge

 Our assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

+# The application offers users interactive options to manage employee data using a MySQL database.
+It allows tasks like viewing, adding, and removing employees, departments, and roles.
+User selections are displayed instantly in the terminal, providing insights into the employee ecosystem.

 As a business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company